Figliola v. The School Board of The City of Harrisonburg

 Description: The Harrisonburg City Public School Board in Virginia is usurping parents’ right to direct the upbringing of their children and forcing school staff to violate their religious beliefs by affirming the board’s view on gender identity.
 Upon a child’s request, school district policy requires staff to immediately begin using opposite-sex pronouns and forbids staff from sharing information with parents about their child’s request, instead instructing staff to mislead and deceive parents.

-In a series of on-the-job trainings, the school board directed teachers to “immediately implement” these practices: Always use students’ preferred pronouns, even when contrary to a student’s sex and do so without notifying parents or seeking their consent.
-These trainings arose from the school board’s nondiscrimination policy, which threatens discipline—including termination—for noncompliance.
+Previously, in a series of on-the-job trainings related to the school board’s nondiscrimination policy, the board directed teachers to “immediately implement” these practices: (1) to ask students’ “preferred” names and pronouns; (2) to always use them, even when contrary to a student’s sex; and, (3) to do so without notifying parents or seeking their consent.
+And the nondiscrimination policy threatened discipline—including termination—for noncompliance.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.